Vivek4224/Vivek4224/README.md

 ## 🚀 About Me

 - 🧑‍💻 **Full-Stack Newbie**: On a quest to master both the front-end and back-end of web development.
 Currently, my trusty tools are Python and React!
-- 🎓 **Recent Grad**: I’ve completed my [degree/bootcamp] in [Your Field] and am now ready to apply my newfound skills in exciting projects.
+- 🎓 **Recent Grad**: I’ve completed my BCA in Web Development and am now ready to apply my newfound skills in exciting projects.
 - 🔍 **Tech Enthusiast**: From algorithms to APIs, I’m always eager to dive into new technologies and solve intriguing problems.
 - 🤝 **Open Source Fan**: Excited to collaborate on open-source projects and learn from the amazing developer community.